homeops-tech/homeops-tech.github.io/_posts/2020-02-15-Build-Ubuntu-Desktop-With-Packer.md

 > I recently bought a [CHG90](https://amzn.to/3dcAAfE) gaming monitor and it was actually able to not line wrap this in vim for me.
 Stay tuned for a review on said monitor - lol

 I'd be interested to hear if anyone has a better way of doing this, my first instinct is to just built a custom iso.
 This is easier in PXE booting in my expierence.
+This reminds me a bit of apple scripts system events framework.

 I also had to to lower the boot wait on my box from 10 to 6 seconds e.g. `"boot_wait": "6s"`.
+Otherwise I would miss the F6 key invocation timeout.
 This makes sense as its essentially just spamming the boot loaded like we all do when on hardware boxen.

 `ubuntu-1804-desktop-vagrant.json`